Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Details on the MLP-based models and the attention-based models

-We train the model using stochastic gradient descent with mini-batch size of 100, momentum of 0.9, and the stepped learning rate policy: the learning rate is divided by 10 after every $M$ mini-batches.
+We train all our models using stochastic gradient based optimization method with mini-batch size of 100, momentum of 0.9, and the stepped learning rate policy: the learning rate is divided by 10 after every $M$ mini-batches.
 We set the initial learning rate to be 0.01 (we further consider 0.001 for the case of fine-tuning in Sect.
-6.2 of the main text).
+5.3 of the main text).
 For each model, we train with at most 600,000 iterations.
 We treat $M$ and the number of iterations as hyper-parameters of training.
 We tune the hyper-parameters on the validation set.

 Within each mini-batch, we sample 100 IQA triplets.
 For each triplet, we randomly choose to use \QU-decoys or \IU-decoys when training on \IU+\QU, or \QU-decoys or \IU-decoys or Orig when training on All.
 We then take the target and \textbf{3} decoys for each triplet to train the binary classifier (\ie, minimize the logistic loss).
 Specifically on VQA, which has 17 Orig decoys for a triplet, we randomly choose 3 decoys out of them.
 That is, 100 triplets in the mini-batch corresponds to 400 examples with binary labels.
-This procedure is to prevent \emph{unbalanced training}, where machines simply learn to predict the dominant label, as suggested in~\cite{jabri2016revisiting}.
+This procedure is to prevent \emph{unbalanced training}, where machines simply learn to predict the dominant label, as suggested by Jabri et al.~\shortcite{jabri2016revisiting}.

 We note that in all the experiments in the main text, we use the \emph{same type of decoy sets for training and testing}.